lower-speck/lower-speck.github.io/index.md

     8.f.
 Requirements MUST be ordered numerically and alphabetically by their ID's.
     8.g.
 Two requirements that have the same parent, or no parent, SHALL be considered siblings.
     8.h.
 (X) The complete set of ordered siblings MUST have no ID gaps.
 I.e., the existence of "2.c." implies that "1.", "2.", "2.a.", and "2.b."
 MUST exist.
     8.i.
-The first top-level requirement MUST have ID "1.".
+(X) The first top-level requirement MUST have ID "1.".
     8.j.
 The first of a set of sub-requirements MUST have "a." as the last segment of its ID.
     8.k.
 Alphabetic segments MUST proceed by adding more characters when necessary.
 I.e., the sub-requirements following "z." are "aa.", "ab.", "ac.", and so on.
     8.l.
 A complete set of ordered sub-requirement siblings MUST have no ID gaps.
 I.e., the existence of "2.c." implies that "2.", "2.a.", and "2.b."
 MUST exist.
     8.m.
 Top-level siblings MAY have ID gaps.
+        8.m.a.
+Top-level siblings MUST be ordered, even if they have ID gaps.
 ```

 ## Lower Speck References in Code

 For Lower Speck to be useful, requirement ID's MUST be referenced in code.

 A reference MUST be formatted as `LWR <ID>`, usually in a code comment.
+It MAY include the text of the requirement.

 Automated tools SHOULD use text search to find references in this format.
 The full text of the requirement MAY also be included in the comment.

 A code segment MAY have no reference to a requirement.